asross/cs205-project/README.md

 and easy to sample from, so we can easily evaluate a number of exact rather than approximate convergence metrics.
-We can also vary the parameters of the mixture (i.e. the proximity and width of each mode as well as the number of modes and dimensions) and see what happens to convergence times.
+We can also vary the parameters of the mixture (i.e. the proximity and width of each mode as well as the number of modes and dimensions) and evaluate how our convergence metrics differ under these conditions.

 ![GMM](doc/pdf-and-log-pdf.png)